-We had the immense pleasure of hosting our very first workshop at Newrybar Merchants last week with the inspirational Godwin Yidana and his wife Gayle.
+We had the immense pleasure of hosting a workshop at Newrybar Merchants with the inspirational Godwin Yidana and his wife Gayle.
 Sitting in the magical space for two days of workshops among likeminded creative souls, there were so many learnings.

 As Godwin demonstrated how to turn plastic bags into twine using an old rubber thong tied to his thigh, strips of plastic bag and a bit of water on his hands, he recalled stories of his childhood and how his Grandmother had taught him how to weave the Bolga technique – a style unique to the village of Bolgatanga, Ghana where he grew up.